North Little Rock police arrest 1, seek 2 in connection to skate park shooting

 NORTH LITTLE ROCK, Ark.
-(KTHV) - Warrants have been issued for three people in connection to the shootings of Jacob Bynum and Armand Von Tonder.
-Tonder died at the scene.
+(KTHV) - Warrants have been issued for three people in connection to the shootings death of a 22-year-old at a Little Rock skate part.

 Ladetrick Harris, 17, of North Little Rock, Isiah Gilliam, 18, of North Little Rock and Davion Wright, 17, of North Little Rock were the subjects of the warrants.

-The shooting happened on July 16 at 2800 River Road when police found 22-year-old Armand Van Tonder dead and took Jacob Bynum, 18, to the hospital, where he was treated for his injuries.
+The shooting happened on July 16 at 2800 River Road.
+Police found 22-year-old Armand Van Tonder dead at the scene and took another teen to the hospital where they were treated for their gunshot injuries.

+Wright is in custody after North Little Rock police and U.S. Marshals Eastern District of the Arkansas Fugitive Task Force arrested him at 7 p.m.
+Aug.
+1.

-Harris is a black male standing at 5 feet 11 inches and weighing 165 pounds with "Latoyce" tattooed on his right arm.
+Harris is 5 feet 11 inches and weighing 165 pounds with "Latoyce" tattooed on his right arm.

 Gilliam is 5 feet 9 inches tall and 160 pounds with the tattoo "Lady B" on his right arm.